AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 ### Tenant Administrator

 A tenant-level role that allows users to administer their own tenant.
 The Tenant Administrator roles applies to all of OCS rather than just Communities.
-For more information about OCS roles, see [Roles](xref:ccRoles).
+For more information about roles, see [Roles](xref:ccRoles).
 In Communities, Tenant Administrators can create a community and accept invitations to join their tenant with other communities.

 ### Community owner